coltondick/rpilocator-notify/README.md

 # Raspberry Pi Locator Notifier

 This script checks the [rpilocator.com](rpilocator.com) RSS feed for stock alerts for a specified country and model, and currently sends a notification via Telegram when a new stock alert is found.
-If you'd like to request a new notifcation service be added, please open a issue.
+To request the addition of a new notification service, please open an issue.

 ## Telegram Required: